-In the broader community, we’ve been focusing on making a difference through our collective donations of cash and products – which totaled over $20 million – and through acts of generosity and kindness demonstrated by Associates.
+In the broader community, we’ve been focusing on making a difference through our collective donations of cash and products – totaling more than $42 million – and through acts of generosity and kindness demonstrated by Associates.
 Our Five Principles continues to guide our actions today to set us up for the world we want tomorrow.

 Prioritizing the health, safety and livelihoods of our Associates

 As we navigate the COVID-19 pandemic and the challenges it brings, Mars is committed to the safety, health and wellbeing of our 125,000 Associates.
 Preventing the spread of the virus is paramount.
 That’s why we have put additional protocols and safety measures in place for our Associates in essential facilities and those that are working at home.
 We’re also expanding our benefits and wellbeing resources to support them and their families at this particularly stressful time.Learn more

 Supporting people, pets and communities most affected by COVID-19

 Together with our local markets and company foundations, Mars has contributed more than $42 million in cash and in-kind donations to support the communities in which we operate and the most vulnerable in our supply chain.Read more